smooch/smooch-rabbitmq-docker/README.md

 The goal of this image is to offer a convenient way to locally test, start and dispose of a RabbitMQ cluster.
 It is not written with production in mind: we kept the changes minimal and don't focus on performance nor security in this image.

-The version used might not be the latest one, our goal is to use this image to test with the same version as the one exposed by CloudAMQP (3.5.7).
+The version used might not be the latest one, our goal is to use this image to test with the same version as the one used by CloudAMQP.

 ## What's in it

-RabbitMQ version: 3.5.7
+RabbitMQ version: 3.5.7 or 3.6.6
 Enabled-plugins: The plugins enabled by default are still there, and this image add and enables the **management** plugin and the **delayed message** plugin.

 Here's the complete list of the plugins enabled: